-The shutoff valve for the water supply to the water heaters is properly installed and is functioning as intended.
+The shutoff valve for the water supply to the water heating unit is properly installed and is functioning as intended.

-9.5 WATER CONNECTIONS AT TANK
+9.5 WATER CONNECTIONS AT UNIT

-The water connections at each tank are properly installed and are performing their intended function.
+The water connections at the unit are properly installed and are performing their intended function.